maxux/bogosort/README.md

 # runtime (15 items)

+there is one chance in 1,307,674,368,000 to sort the array on each sort

 	[+] bogosort on 15 items
 	[+] items: 479, 315, 286, 164, 160, 181, 193, 11, 271, 417, 111, 76, 18, 368, 209
 	[+] sorting...